Soleone/gunchained/ROADMAP.md

 ### User facing

+- Filter out stale challenges by setting to unavailable after a certain amount of no activity (e.g. 24h)
 - Users can send comments to available challenges' players to ask for status updates
   - Requires inbox for players to receive these comments
 - Player profile fields: